 History is a large and flourishing subject at Fitzwilliam.
-About eight men and women are admitted to read the subject each year, there thus being about twenty-four History undergraduates at any one time.
+About eight students are admitted to read the subject each year, there thus being about twenty-four History undergraduates at any one time.
 In recent years History has ranked as a strong subject academically within the college.
 Most candidates earn either a good Upper Second or a First in their final exams.

 In other words the college tries to create a happy alliance of individual and group learning, and 'in college' and external teaching.
 This variety of experience helps to create a strong esprit de corps among Fitzwilliam history students.

-Students admitted to read history at Fitzwilliam will usually have taken it at A2, with of course several other subjects.
-Often these are humanities subjects, but they might also include economics, maths or science.
+The typical offer A Level offer for History is A*AA, including A Level History.
+The typical IB offer is 40-41 points with 776 at Higher Level.
+In addition to A Level (or equivalent) History, applicants might have studied a broad range of subjects, including humanities, languages, social sciences, maths and science.
 As the study of history itself changes, these subjects increasingly complement it and we welcome the wide intellectual background of Fitzwilliam historians.
-The ability to read a foreign language is highly desirable and first year tuition is available to those who wish to improve their skills.
 Most importantly, we also look for intense and enthusiastic commitment to historical study, and a desire to put it first in the undergraduate years.
 However well they are taught, Cambridge undergraduates need to be autonomous and self-motivating.
-A typical offer at Fitzwilliam College is A*AA at A level (or equivalent qualification) but we try to be as flexible as possible where appropriate.

 Life after Cambridge